Katsumasa Chiyo: Super GT (2012-present)

 Chiyo and Motoyama remained team mates in 2018, as MOLA were replaced in GT500 by the new NDDP Racing with B-Max team.
 They finished 17th in the championship that season.
 After the season, Chiyo was assigned to drive in the Intercontinental GT Challenge for Nissan and KC Motorgroup (KCMG), resulting in his second sabbatical from Super GT.
+Instead, he was appointed reserve driver for the GT500 class, and in addition to providing commentary on television programs, he accompanied the team to all rounds that did not clash with the Intercontinental GT Challenge schedule.
 At the sixth round of the season in Autopolis, Chiyo was called on as a last-minute replacement for James Rossiter at Calsonic Team Impul, after Rossiter was diagnosed with acute tinnitus.

 Chiyo returned to full-time GT500 competition in 2020, returning to NDDP Racing with B-Max alongside Hirate.
 They ranked 13th in the championship in 2020, and both drivers were retained for 2021.

+In 2022, Mitsunori Takaboshi, a fellow NDDP graduate, replaced Hirate at NDDP Racing alongside Chiyo, coinciding with the debut of the new Nissan Z GT500.
+At long last, Chiyo won for the first time as a GT500 driver when he and Takaboshi won the Suzuka GT 300km Race.
+It was also the first win for the new Z in GT500.
+Chiyo scored his second career win at Sugo in September, winning in a wet race.
+Chiyo and Takaboshi would finish second in the GT500 championship standings, a career-best for both drivers.

+Both drivers remained at NDDP Racing for the 2023 season.
+Chiyo and Takaboshi were leading the Suzuka GT 450km Race on 4 June when the race was red-flagged following a severe accident involving NISMO driver Tsugio Matsuda.
+Because they had not made two pit stops to fulfill the sporting regulations for the event, they were dropped from first to fourth in the final classification.